RegardsOss/RegardsOss.github.io/docs/development/services/dam/conception.md

 **Dataset** and **Data** entities are stored in a different Elasticsearch index for each project/tenant in REGARDS application.
 There is only one index for each tenant.

-The **Data** entities are never stored in the REGARDS database.
-The **Dataset** entities are stored in the REGARDS database with the following information :

-- creation date and update date,
-- Identifier of the Uniform Resource Name (example: URN:AIP:**DATASET**:validation:
-  39c574a0-2ad6-4f47-9f4a-251d494892b1:V1)
-- model of the products in this dataset
-- Identifier of the dataset model
-- Identifier of the plugin used to load products from a data source
-- sub-setting criterion setting on a Dataset for Elasticsearch

 ### Access rights calculation for dataset